-I know you’ll get a kick out of these Hazelnut Fig Seeded Crisps if you’re a fan of those fancy store bought crisps.
+I know you’ll get a kick out of these Hazelnut Fig Crisps if you’re a fan of those fancy store bought crisps.
 Even more so if you’ve been intrigued but weren’t willing to plunk down the $8 a box.
-Isn’t it thrilling to realize you’re not a slave to ready made!
+Isn’t it thrilling to realize you’re not dependent on ready-made!

-It’s so easy to make these your own.
 The recipe calls for a cup of seeds, so you could mix and match any way you want.
-I used sesame, millet, pepitas, and flax.
-Then you can further personalize it with your favorite nuts and/or fruits, herbs, etc. I used whole hazelnuts and rough chopped dried figs.
+I used sesame, millet, pepitas, and flax seeds.
+Then you can further personalize it with your favorite nuts, dried fruits, herbs, etc. I used whole hazelnuts and rough chopped dried figs.

 The loaf comes out of the oven a deep glossy brown.
 Let it cool, then wrap it up and pop it in the freezer.
 When it hardens you’ll have a much easier time slicing it thinly for its second round in the oven.